EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-03.md

 ```
 Run `uv run pytest -q` and celebrate the green dots.

+> 🎉 **Quick win:** Green dots mean your API contract survived a full test run—commit the suite before moving to migrations.

 ### 2. Red→green ritual
 - Comment out the `normalize_genre` validator → rerun tests (expect failure) → restore it.
 - Capture a screenshot of the failing assertion to emphasize evidence-based debugging.